kamilmazurek/hexagonal-architecture-template/README.md

 <i>concept diagram</i>
 </p>
 <p>
-Some sources say, that the hexagonal architecture is at the origin of the microservices architecture.
+According to some sources hexagonal architecture is at the origin of the microservices architecture.
 It makes me think of Spring Boot, which is commonly used to build microservices.
 Spring Boot also supports many ways to integrate with other components (such as by HTTP, JDBC, JMS or with Kafka etc.) and seems to me a natural choice to work with such an architecture pattern.